 Benefits Of Music In Preschool

 Music is also another way for a child to express feelings and to release their emotions.
-They also love to sing and dance, which indirectly develop their motor skills.
+They also love to sing and dance, which indirectly develops their motor skills.

 Music Therapy For Premature Infants

 Premature babies that are exposed daily to 30-minutes of Mozart's music can grow and gain weight faster than premature babies not exposed to this music.
-They also leave the intensive care unit earlier than those not exposed to this music.
+They also leave the intensive care unit earlier.

-Mozart's music is also highly repetitive, which make it better than Bach, Beethoven or Bartók.
-This was observed by researchers at Tel Aviv Medical Centre, a division of Tel Aviv University
+Mozart's music is also highly repetitive, which makes it better than Bach, Beethoven, or Bartók.
+This was observed by researchers at Tel Aviv Medical Centre, a division of Tel Aviv University.

-In another study by Friederike Barbara Haslbeck, creative music therapy can be beneficial for premature infant's stabilization and relaxation.
-It also helps parent's self-confidence and quality of interactions with the babies.
+In another study by Friederike Barbara Haslbeck, creative music therapy can be beneficial for premature infant stabilization and relaxation.
+It also helps the parent's self-confidence and quality of interactions with the babies.